Office Workers Have 38% Higher MSK Rates Than Laborers And Other Workforce Health Assumptions Your Data Is Busting

 This is the MSK Paradox.
 And it challenges decades of assumptions about workplace health.

-Why Job Title Is a Poor Predictor of Healthcare Risk
+Why Job Title Is a Poor Predictor of MSK Risk and Healthcare Costs

 Companies have long treated job titles as proxies for health risks.
 Construction workers get injured.
 Office workers get stressed.
 Retail workers have high turnover.
 But today’s workforce doesn’t fit those neat categories.
 And neither does their healthcare use.